krthk-22/krthk-22.github.io/_tabs/about.md

 order: 4
 ---

 This is Karthikeya.
+I am a third year Computer Science and Engineering Undergraduate at Indian Institute of Technology Madras.

-A CSE Undegrad at [IIT Madras](https://www.iitm.ac.in/).
-Currently figuring out what do in life, enjoying the exploration and the journey.
-I am interested in lot of things a few of them are Mathematics, Theoretical Computer Science, Movies, Sports.
-Apart from these I love travelling to new places and reading books.
+Currently figuring out what do in life, enjoying the exploration and the experiences.
+I am deeply interested in lot of things a few of them are Mathematics, Theoretical Computer Science, Movies, Sports.
+Apart from these I love travelling to new places and meet new people and reading books.

-I do binge watch a lot of series, Crime and Sport Documentaries (might sound boring but I love them).
+I do watch a lot of series, Crime and Sport Documentaries (might sound boring but I love them).
 I am a huge fan of [Game of Thrones]({{ site.url }}/categories/game-of-thrones/), Money Heist and Drive to Survive.